mactul/discordslashcommands/README.md

 ### Transform an interaction to a message and call on_message function

-If you have an old bot discord that works with on_message function, you can adapt it easly to slash commands.\
+If you have an old discord bot that works with on_message function, you can adapt it easily to slash commands.\
 You have to use the `Interaction.call_on_message(prefix)` function.\
 This function will generate a fake discord.Message object, with a fake id, a fake content, etc...

-The function takes the name of the command, values of options, and create a string prefixed by the prefix string argument.
+The function takes the name of the command, values of options, and creates a string prefixed by the prefix string argument.

 for example, if I have created this command (the same as my second creation command example)
 ```py